 Documentation and review: The age and original owner of the property must be substantiated.
 The authenticating research can be done by the homeowner or a member of the SHC.
 (Please understand that SHC volunteers will research on your behalf as their time permits.)
 Homeowners who wish to do their own documentation should go here for some guidance and additional instructions.
 The application and supporting documentation will be reviewed at a regularly scheduled SHC meeting.
 The applicant will be informed of the meeting date.
 Once the review is complete, signs are usually ready within two weeks.

-Each oval marker measures 9” x 15” inches and is made of ó” MDO weatherproof sign-board.
-The marker is sealed and painted white with forest green lettering and individually made.
+Design and cost: Each oval marker measures 9”x15” and is made of 3/4” MDO weatherproof signboard.
+Each marker is painted white with forest green lettering and is sealed.
 Holes are pre-drilled and stainless steel mounting hardware is included.
-Markers are available only through the SHC.
+These individually made markers are $105 and available only through the SHC.

-•Markers will display the original owner’s name (or original building name) and the year (or circa year) of construction.
-In certain circumstances, an alternate name will be considered by the Sandwich Historical Commission (SHC) if the individual was a significant owner or occupant.
+What information is displayed?
+The marker will include the original owner’s name or original building name as well as the year or approximate year of construction.
+In certain circumstances, an alternate name will be considered if the individual was a significant owner or occupant.

 Where will it be installed?
 For consistency and to assist visitors to Sandwich admiring your historic home or business, markers are expected to be installed so they are easily viewable from the street, usually on the front façade.

 Questions: Email our program coordinators at SHCMarkerProgram@gmail.com or call:

 Joanne Richardson – 860-989-6864

 June Murphy – 508-246-9111

 The Sandwich Old King’s Highway Historic District Committee reviewed the above SHC procedures; approved this particular style, color, and size of the SHC decorative and historic markers; and agreed that no additional Sandwich Historic District permit or hearing is needed.